 Since sweatshirts can be bulky, we found these didn’t pack that well into the packing cubes.
 Instead, we placed these on top of the cubes before we closed the suitcase, and that worked fine.

-There are some methods to using packing cubes to fit more in, as well as to reduce wrinkling of items
+There are some ways to using packing cubes to fit more, pack efficiently to reduce wrinkles in your cruise outfits.

 1. Roll method